-- They have a moderate risk of developing type 2 diabetes, and offer them advice on preventing type 2 diabetes.
-See the separate article on Prevention of Type 2 Diabetes.
+- They have a moderate risk of developing type 2 diabetes.
+Offer them advice on preventing type 2 diabetes.
+See separate Prevention of Type 2 Diabetes article.

 - Advise women with a fasting plasma glucose level between 6.0 and 6.9 mmol/L, or HbA1c level between 39 and 47 mmol/mol (5.7% and 6.4%), that they are at high risk of developing type 2 diabetes, and offer them advice, guidance and interventions to help prevent type 2 diabetes.

-- Advise women with a fasting plasma glucose level of 7.0 mmol/L or above that they are likely to have type 2 diabetes, and offer them a diagnostic test to confirm diabetes.
+- Advise women with a fasting plasma glucose level of 7.0 mmol/L or above that they are likely to have type 2 diabetes.
+Offer them a diagnostic test to confirm diabetes.

 - Advise women with an HbA1c level of 48 mmol/mol (6.5%) or above that they have type 2 diabetes and refer them for further care.

-Offer an annual HbA1c test to women who were diagnosed with gestational diabetes who have a negative postnatal test for diabetes.
+Offer an annual HbA1c test to women who were diagnosed with GDM who have a negative postnatal test for diabetes.

-Offer women who were diagnosed with gestational diabetes early self-monitoring of blood glucose or an OGTT in future pregnancies.
+Offer women who were diagnosed with GDM, early self-monitoring of blood glucose or an OGTT in future pregnancies.
 Offer a subsequent OGTT if the first OGTT results in early pregnancy are normal.

 - When using the WHO diagnostic criteria, GDM is associated with macrosomia, large for gestational age, perinatal mortality, pre-eclampsia and delivery by caesarean section.
 Other complications for the baby include shoulder dystocia, birth injuries (eg, bone fractures and nerve palsies) and hypoglycaemia.

-- Long-term adverse health outcomes in infants born to mothers with gestational diabetes include:
+- Long-term adverse health outcomes in infants born to mothers with GDM may include: